 The authority of the Standing Committee on Common Names of Insects, including its duties, methods of election to this committee, composition of this committee, term of office of its committee members and its operation is derived from the ESA Bylaws, Article X, and the Society Policy Manual.
 The Committee on Common Names of Insects consists of nine At-Large members who serve three-year terms of office.
 The purpose of the Committee shall be to review proposals for common names and recommend names to be used in publications of The Society for approval by the Governing Board.

 Authors of manuscripts submitted for publication in ESA publications may use only ESA-approved common names.
-These publications are the Annals of the Entomological Society of America, Environmental Entomology, Journal of Economic Entomology, Journal of Medical Entomology, Journal of Insect Science, Journal of Integrated Pest Management, Arthropod Management Tests, American Entomologist, and the various Thomas Say publications.
+These publications are the Annals of the Entomological Society of America, Environmental Entomology, Journal of Economic Entomology, Journal of Medical Entomology, Journal of Insect Science, Journal of Integrated Pest Management, Arthropod Management Tests, American Entomologist, Insect Systematics and Diversity, and the various Thomas Say publications.

 Rules and Guidelines for Proposing a Common Name